epicentre-msf/outbreak-tools-demo/README.md

 ## Introduction

-Outbreak-tools is a set of tools to facilitate the creation of linelists in Excel.
-Among other things, these tools allow you to automate:
+Outbreak-tools is a set of tools to facilitate the creation and maintainance of Excel linelists.
+In particular, you can easily:

-- Adding variables (whether drop-down lists, integer or decimal values, or even Excel formulas) and format them.
+- Define different types of variables (dropdown lists, Excel formulas) their format and data validation rules.
-- Translating a linelist from one language to another,
+- Print a register book that perfectly match your linelist.
+- Translate your linelist into several languages.
+- Use pre-defined geo databases for patient origin.
-- Adding analyses to the linelist in tabular form (univariate, bivariate, temporal, spatial),
+- Display custom analyses (univariate, bivariate, temporal, spatial) as tables and graphs.
-- Adding graphs to the linelist,
-- Import/export the entire linelist or selected variables into specific formats.
+- Export the entire data or selected variables/lines.
-- Managing geographic data in the linelist.
+- Migrate the data to an updated version of the linelist.

-- Migration of the linelist as options/variables are added or removed.
+The linelist is defined in a configuration file called *setup*.
+This *setup* file is then loaded into another file that designs the linelist (the *designer*).
+The designer creates the linelist, based on the configurations of the *setup*.

+There are 3 steps to creating a linelist:

+1- Open the setup file and define your needs.
+The configuration of the file is inspired from Kobo’s XLS forms.
+No in-depth knowledge of Excel is required.
+A setup file can be used to create linelists in several languages.

+2- Download geographic data for the targeted area: There is [a Geo-App](https://reports.msf.net/secure/app/outbreak-tools-geoapp) available online to download the geobase for the region of interest (new users must register).
+The Geo-App is updated as new geographical information becomes available.

+3- Open the designer, load the setup and geobase files, set the options (languages etc) and generate your linelist.

+# Use-case

+In this demo, you'll familiarise yourself with the various features of the tool and simulate a scenario well known to epidemiologists in the field: upgrading a linelist that already contains data to a new version.
+This often happens when you want to collect new variables as the epidemic unfold and you need to answer new questions.

 ``` mermaid